pluszak/RxS3/README.md

-crux
+RxS3
 ========

-Crux is a lightweight, asynchronous AmazonS3 client.
+RxS3 is a lightweight, asynchronous AmazonS3 client.

-Wikipedia entries fro crux:
-- Crux as in the crucial point
-- Crux, located in the deep southern sky, is the smallest yet one of the most distinctive of the 88 modern constellations.
+It provides RxJava interface for asynchronously handling replies from S3.